oracle/oracle-database-operator/docs/sidb/README.md

 To create copies of your existing database quickly, you can use the cloning functionality.
 A cloned database is an exact, block-for-block copy of the source database.
 Cloning is much faster than creating a fresh database and copying over the data.

-To clone an existing database, specify the source database reference as the value for the `cloneFrom` attribute in the sample **[singleinstancedatabase_clone.yaml](../../config/samples/sidb/singleinstancedatabase_clone.yaml)** file.
+To quickly clone the existing database sidb-sample created above, use the sample **[config/samples/sidb/singleinstancedatabase_clone.yaml](../../config/samples/sidb/singleinstancedatabase_clone.yaml)** file.

 **Note**: To clone a database, The source database must have archiveLog mode set to true.